laravel/laravel/README.md

     - `Must be a mutliple of 20.
 Zero is a valid offset.`
 - Setup Dockerfile

+## Note:
+- Please note that I was unable to get the NYTimes API to return when sending semicolon separated ISBN's.
+I tried using Postman to hit the endpoint directly and it still didn't return data.

 ## Tests:
   - You will find both Unit and Feature Tests.
     - The unit tests are centered around the API's functionality